-With the aim of encouraging students to reach their full potential in a healthy competitive environment and to obtain a rigorous information about their performance during the program, IE establishes the evaluation system detailed below.
+In order to stimulate students to reach their maximum potential in a healthy competitive environment, as well as to obtain rigorous information on their performance during the program, IE Business School implements the Assessment System detailed below.

-Each course will be assessed according to the criteria determined by the professor and confirmed by the program management.
-At the start of the course, the professors will inform students of the criteria that will be used, describing it in the course syllabus.
+Each subject will be assessed according to the criteria determined by the professor and confirmed by Program Management.
+At the beginning of the course, professors will inform students of the criteria they will use, detailing it in the program of their subject.
 At the end of the course, students will have access to their grades through Campus Online.

-Attendance is an important aspect of the IE commitment.
-IE students are admitted in part because of the experiences they bring to the community and what they can add to class discussions.
-Without attending, learning as a collaborative process cannot exist.
-Accordingly, absences are only appropriate in cases of personal emergency.
+Attendance is an important aspect of commitment to IE Business School.
+IE Business School students are admitted, in part, because of the experience they bring to the classroom, as well as by the contribution they can make in classroom discussion.
+Without attendance, learning as a collaborative activity cannot exist.
+For this reason, absences are only appropriate or permissible in cases of personal emergency.

 The rules are as follows:

-- Students missing more than 20% and less than 30% of the course sessions will automatically receive a zero for the participation grade for those sessions assigned in the course syllabus.
+- Students who miss more than 20% and less than 30% of the course sessions will receive a zero for the class participation grade that the professor assigns to that subject in the syllabus.

 GRADES AND GRADE DISTRIBUTION

-At the conclusion of each course, the professor assigns one of five grades designated as Honors, Excellence, Proficiency, Pass, and Fail.
-The grades Honors, Excellence, Proficiency, and Pass are passing grades and indicate the level of knowledge and competencies achieved in the learning objectives.
-The grade Fail indicates unsatisfactory work and does not allow the student to earn the course credit necessary for graduation.
-It is not mandatory to evaluate a student with a Fail, however, those students who did not obtain a minimum level of the learning objectives, or who have surpassed the established maximum of absences, will be qualified with a Fail.
-The passing grades follow a distribution consistent with most grading systems at leading business schools in the world.
+Upon completion of each subject, the professor awards each student with one of the following five grades: Honors, Excellence, Proficiency, Pass or Fail.
+Honors, Excellence, Proficiency and Pass qualifications are passing grades, indicating the achievement of the level of knowledge and competencies outlined in the learning objectives.
+The grade of Fail indicates unsatisfactory performance, prohibiting the student from earning sufficient credits for graduation.
+Awarding a student a Fail grade is not mandatory but those students who have not achieved the required minimum in accordance with the learning objectives, or who have surpassed the established maximum of absences, will receive a Fail.
+Passing grades follow a distribution consistent with most used in leading Business schools:

-- Excellence: The next 35% of students in a section
+- Excellence: The next 35% of the class

-- Proficiency: The next 35% of students in a section
+- Proficiency: The next 35% of the class

-- Pass: The lowest performing 15% of students in a section
+- Pass: The lowest performing 15% of the class

 Additional qualifications without a distribution curve:

-- Low Pass: Highest possible grade in reassessment after failing a course.
+- Low Pass: Highest possible grade obtained in a re-sit after failing a course.

-- NGS: Non-graded, Satisfactory.
-Not included in the calculation of grade point average.
+- NGS: Not graded, satisfactory.
+Not included in the calculation of GPA.

-- NGU: Non-graded, unsatisfactory.
-Not included in the calculation of grade point average.
+- NGU: Not graded, unsatisfactory.
+Not included in the calculation of GPA.

-Professors have to follow the above-mentioned grade distribution.
-They may however make slight adjustments to the number of students per grades assigned (+/- 1 student per grade).
-In addition, professors have to provide both the students as well as the Program Management Team with a grade breakdown for all grading components with the objective of providing meaningful feedback to the students.
-Management Skills Workshops and other similar pedagogical activities will be graded as NGS/NGU according to the evaluation criteria set by the professors or the program directors.
-This grade could have academic implications, but will not have any weight in the final GPA.
+Professors should follow the grade distribution outlined above.
+They may, however, make small adjustments in the number of students assigned to each grade (+/- 1 student.)
+In addition, professors should provide students, and the Program Management team, with a grade breakdown for all grading components, with the objective of providing meaningful feedback to students.
+Management Skills Workshops and other similar pedagogical activities will be graded as NGS/NGU based on the criteria stipulated by the professor or the program director.
+This grade could have academic implications but will not give any weight to the final GPA.

 GRADING PERIOD AND REVIEW SESSION

-Students have to be informed about their grades at the earliest and not later than 10 working days after the end of the course.
-At the time of announcing the grades, students have to be explicitly informed about the date, time, and place when their assignments can be reviewed.
+Students should be informed about their grades as quickly as possible and certainly not later than 10 business days from the end of the course.
+Upon the publication of grades, students should be informed of the day, time and place when their grades can be reviewed.
 During this review session, students have the right to receive feedback from the professor.
-This review session has to be scheduled within 10 working days after the grades have been published.
-The review session can also be delivered via email or videoconferencing systems.
+This review session must take place within 10 business days of the grades being published.
+This session can also be completed via email or videoconference.

-If after the review session, the professor confirms the final grade, and the student disagrees with this grade, s/he can appeal following the process outlined in a later section.
+If, after the review session, the professor confirms the final grade and the student disagrees, they may appeal through the process outlined in a later section.

 FAILING GRADE AND REASSESSMENT